xroi/HS-AFM-Simulation/README.md

 #### Python Requirements

 * Python 3.6 or higher
-* packages listed in requirements.txt
+* Packages listed in requirements.txt

 ---